Portugal; the ultimate destination calling us to its sunniest coast in all of Europe!

 In this case, you’ll definitely need reliable private health insurance.
 SafetyWing offers health insurance for digital nomads and expats around the world – but that’s not the only type of insurance you need.

 If you have a car you’ll need vehicle insurance.
-The roads can be a little bit treacherous and road rage is a common problem so make sure you’re covered.
-Burglaries and muggings are really uncommon, but for peace of mind it’s also worthwhile considering contents insurance that covers personal items.
+The roads can be a little bit treacherous and road rage is a common problem so make sure you’re covered with private insurance.
+Burglaries and muggings are really uncommon, but for peace of mind, it’s also worthwhile considering contents insurance that covers personal items.

 Month to month payments, no lock-in contracts, and no itineraries required: that’s the exact kind of insurance digital nomads and long-term traveller types need.
 Cover yo’ pretty little self while you live the DREAM!